lindsaykwardell/hlc-nuxt/content/pages/membership.md

 When you become a Healthy Living Community member, you are joining a supportive community network of health that will holistically support you in achieving your health goals.

-## As an HLC member, you get:
+We fundamentally value each and every one of our members and the individual talents/gifts/ideas/worldview they bring to our community.

-We call our patients "members"
+## Joining our community has numerous benefits!
+As an HLC member, you get:

 * Our calm, welcoming clinic environment.
 * The ability to select the duration of your appointment to meet your healthcare needs